 On October 30, 2012, Seagate initiated an appeal of the Court's decision with the Minnesota Court of Appeals.
-The Company strongly believes that the Court's decision was correct and intends to vigorously oppose Seagate's efforts to appeal the decision.
+Oral arguments in the appeal were held on April 24, 2013, and a decision is expected within 90 days thereafter.
+The Company strongly believes that the Court's decision was correct and vigorously opposes Seagate's efforts to appeal the decision.
 Nevertheless, the Company cannot be certain it will be successful in a new arbitration of the three trade secret claims or in Seagate's efforts to appeal the decision.
 In the event Seagate is successful in its efforts to appeal the Court's decision, the original arbitration award could be reinstated.
 The statutory interest rate of 10% would apply from the date of the original arbitration award if the award should be reinstated.